Rithika-Mamilla/builder-portfolio-management-system/setup_instructions.md

 ### 3️⃣ Database Setup

-1. Create a new database in MySQL:
+1. Create a new database in PostgreSQL:

    ```sql
    CREATE DATABASE builder_portfolio_db;